 1) Address guest dissatisfaction immediately.

-4% of chargebacks occur because the product did not meet a guest's expectation.
+4% of chargebacks occur because the product did not meet a guest's expectations.

 If you notice an unhappy guest or receive a complaint, open up the lines of communication and try to quickly resolve the issue before a diner gets to their card statement to deny a transaction.
 If you think the guest would win a chargeback, offer a refund or a partial refund.
 In either scenario, a refund is cheaper than a chargeback.